asxd-10/cis5300_project/src/section_classification/simple_baseline_section_classification.md

-# Majority-Class Baseline for PubMed RCT Section Classification
+# Simple Baseline for PubMed RCT Section Classification

 ## Overview

 This is a **simple baseline** for the section classification task on the PubMed 200K RCT dataset.
-The baseline predicts the **majority class** from the training data for all sentences in the test set.
+The baseline predicts the **majority class** from the training data for all sentences in the **dev and test sets**.

 - **Purpose:** Provides a minimal benchmark for evaluation.
 - **Expected behavior:** Accuracy is approximately the proportion of the majority class (~33% for METHODS).